Home > Archives > Latest issue

 Keywords: Hydrodesulfurization, Ethylenediaminetetraacetic Acid, Al2O3-TiO2, Preparation Method.

-go to top Numerical Solution and Validation Concerning a Descriptive Model of a Simultaneous Heat and Mass Transfer Process
+Numerical Solution and Validation Concerning a Descriptive Model of a Simultaneous Heat and Mass Transfer Process

 by Luis T. Villa, María C. Sanziel, Angélica C. Bouciguez